KVRP/KVRP/README.md

 - 👋 Hi, I’m @KVRP_ KV Prasad!
-- 👀 I’m interested in behaviour of algorithms because I came across AI 🐝 Business Margin!
+- 👀 I’m interested in behaviour of ML algorithms because I came across AI 🐝 in an Infra.
+Solar project
-- 🌱 I’m currently learning IT Project coordination& Financial model projects
+- 🌱 I’m currently learning IT Project coordination& Financial model projects on Infra.
-- 💞️ I’m looking to collaborate on Planning& financial regulations!
+- 💞️ I’m looking to collaborate on Planning& financial regulations for Infra.
+Using ML
 - 📫 How to reach me kvp11617483@outlook.com- 9959374124

 <!---